Cilentan dialect

 The Cilentan dialect (endonym: celendano or cilindanu; cilentano), also known as Cilento dialect, is a Neapolitan dialect spoken in the area of Cilento, located in the southern part of the Province of Salerno, Campania, Italy.

 Influences

 It has been influenced, especially in the Vallo di Diano and in central Cilento, by the Basilicata language as spoken in Potenza and part of its Province of Potenza.
 In the towns of northern Cilento close to the urban area of Salerno (for example Agropoli, Capaccio and Paestum), the language is mainly influenced by Neapolitan, more specifically by the Salernitan dialect.
-In the southern corner of Cilento, the language is largely influenced by Sicilian, particularly the Calabrian variety of Sicilian.
+In the southern corner of Cilento, the language is largely influenced by Extreme Southern Italian, particularly the Central–Southern Calabrian dialects.

 Phonology

 Consonants

 Many words in Cilento are similar to their Neapolitan counterparts, but with slightly different consonants.